mybizzapplication/youtube/README.md

 library instead).
 Advice: Start with web view (or intent) and then move to a customize component.
 	- The user should be able to navigate back to the list view after viewing the youtube video - and continue from where he left off!!
-4. Commit and Push your code to your new repository
+4. Commit and Push your code to **your new** repository
-5. Send us a pull request, we will review your code and get back to you
+5. Send us a pull request for your repository, we will review your code and get back to you

 ## Judging